PacktPublishing/-Hands-On-Microsoft-Teams/README.md

 ## Get to Know the Author
 **João Carlos**
-João Carlos Oliveira Ferreira is an acclaimed Microsoft MVP, MCP, and MCSA.
+is an acclaimed Microsoft MVP, MCP, and MCSA.
 João has been working with SharePoint for the last 8 years and embraced Microsoft Teams right from day one.
 João is responsible for the development of several products and is also the manager of several development teams.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.